choptastic/qdate/README.markdown

 #### Disambiguating Ambiguous Timezone Conversions

-Sometimes, when youre converting a datetime from one timezone to another, there are potentially two different results if the conversion happens to land on in a timezone that's in the middle of a Daylight Saving conversion.
+Sometimes, when you're converting a datetime from one timezone to another, there are potentially two different results if the conversion happens to land on in a timezone that's in the middle of a Daylight Saving conversion.
 For example, converting "11-Nov-2013 1:00:am" in "America/New York" to "GMT" could be both